Open-Telecoms-Data/open-fibre-data-standard/docs/guidance/publication.md

 #### Pagination

 The preferred approach is to publish embedded nodes and links in `.nodes` and `.links`, respectively.
-If your network is too large to return in a single API response, you ought to use `.relatedResources` to provide links to separate endpoints for nodes and links.
+If your network is too large to return in a single API response, you ought to use `.relatedResources` to point to separate endpoints for nodes and links.
 Each endpoint ought to return a top-level JSON object with a `nodes` or a `links` array, respectively, and a `pages` object with links to the next and previous pages of results:

 ::::{tab-set}